Updated July 14, 2023

 Some of the major disadvantages of Reserves and Surplus are as follows:

 - At times companies manipulate their financial statements by adjusting the business losses with their reserves.

-- There are chances of misappropriation of funds gathered under General Reserves; it is not earmarked to any specific purpose.
+- Misappropriation of funds collected under General Reserves is possible since they are not earmarked for any specific purpose.

-So, the objective of Reserve and Surplus is to maintain a fund to strengthen the company’s financial position and also to settle any unknown future contingencies along with planned ones, such as dividends payment to shareholders.
+So, the objective of Reserve and Surplus is to maintain a fund to strengthen the company’s financial position and settle any unknown future contingencies along with planned ones, such as dividends paid to shareholders.

 This is a guide to Reserves and Surplus.
-Here we also discuss the introduction and types of reserves and surplus along with advantages and disadvantages.
+Here we also discuss the introduction, types of reserves and surplus, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –